 Day 1 – Arriving

-On the first day after arriving, I like to have a free schedule.
+On the arrival day, I like to have an open schedule.
 You are tired from traveling, maybe even have jetlag, no need to stress yourself extra by running to some attractions.

 Just revel in walking around the city.
 Try some traditional Czech food and enjoy the sunset over the Vltava river.